Talfaza/Nucleus/README.md

 ![image](assets/class_diag.png)

-> Needs to be developped i will modifyit along with the project
+> Needs to be developped i will modify it along with the project